-I’m a huge fan of pallet planters or any type of planter made from leftover materials which I did after I built our deck.
+I’m a huge fan of pallet planters or any planter made from leftover materials after building our deck.

 You don’t have to spend a fortune buying pre-made wood planters when you can make them at home practically free.

-Any spelling errors below are because I share with you the exact way they typed their search engine query to land on my blog.
+Any spelling errors below are because I share with you how they typed their search engine query to land on my blog.

-Some of them are serious and others are meant to have a laugh.
+Some of them are serious, and others are meant to laugh.

 - Dollarama Hacks– Really? lol